Today most people would acknowledge that it’s far easier to scale a firm’s virtual walls than it is to break into their physical headquarters.

 Ultimately criminals don’t want to waste time on targets that won’t be susceptible to their scams, so they use social engineering techniques to filter out the wary from the credulous.
 They don’t want to waste time on targets that have clearly invested money and effort in constructing effective cyber defences, so they focus on identifying those whose security ‘posture’ appears weakest (think of a burglar walking down the street looking for a property with an open window).

-Therefore, if your business can demonstrate – through your online behaviour and demeanour – that you’re robust, then you’re less likely to be targeted in the first place.
+If your business can demonstrate – through your online behavior and demeanor – that you’re robust, then you’re less likely to be targeted in the first place.

 Following this logic, your priority should be to address the biggest, most visible problem first, and then keep looking for other broken windows to mend.
 However small they might seem, this is key to reducing your exposure to a whole array of other potential risks.

-So here are four best-practice tips to help fix those broken windows:
+So here are our four best-practice tips to help fix those obvious vulnerabilities.

 - Check your supply chain.
 Research suggests that half of attacks involve supply chains, so map yours to determine how far it extends, and insist that everyone within it has the basics covered, e.g. Cyber Essentials or the Minimum Cyber Security Standard.